European Federation of Periodontology: EFP member societies

 The EFP has three categories of membership: full members, associate members, and international associate members.
 New members are accepted at the federation’s annual general assembly, usually held in March or April.
-As of March 2021, the EFP had 37 member societies (26 full members, four associate members, seven international associate members).

-Full members: Austrian Society of Periodontology, Belgian Society of Periodontology, British Society of Periodontology and Implant Dentistry, Croatian Society of Periodontology, Czech Society of Periodontology, Danish Society of Periodontology, Dutch Society of Periodontology, Finnish Society of Periodontology, French Society of Periodontology and Oral Implantology, German Society of Periodontology, Hellenic Society of Periodontology and Implant Dentistry, Hungarian Society of Periodontology, Irish Society of Periodontology, Israeli Society of Periodontology and Osseointegration, Italian Society of Periodontology and Implantology, Lithuanian Association of Periodontology, Norwegian Society of Periodontology, Polish Society of Periodontology, Portuguese Society of Periodontology and Implantology, Romanian Society of Periodontology, Serbian Society of Periodontology, Slovenian Society of Periodontology, Spanish Society of Periodontology and Osseointegration, Swedish Society of Periodontology and Implantology, Swiss Society of Periodontology, Turkish Society of Periodontology.
+Full members: Austrian Society of Periodontology, Azerbaijani Society of Periodontology, Belgian Society of Periodontology, British Society of Periodontology and Implant Dentistry, Croatian Society of Periodontology, Czech Society of Periodontology, Danish Society of Periodontology, Dutch Society of Periodontology, Finnish Society of Periodontology, French Society of Periodontology and Oral Implantology, German Society of Periodontology, Georgian Association of Periodontology, Hellenic Society of Periodontology and Implant Dentistry, Hungarian Society of Periodontology, Irish Society of Periodontology, Israeli Society of Periodontology and Osseointegration, Italian Society of Periodontology and Implantology, Lithuanian Association of Periodontology, Norwegian Society of Periodontology, Polish Society of Periodontology, Portuguese Society of Periodontology and Implantology, Romanian Society of Periodontology, Serbian Society of Periodontology, Slovenian Society of Periodontology, Spanish Society of Periodontology and Osseointegration, Swedish Society of Periodontology and Implantology, Swiss Society of Periodontology, Turkish Society of Periodontology.

-Associate members: Azerbaijani Society of Periodontology, Georgian Association of Periodontology, Moroccan Society of Periodontology and Implantology, Russian Society of Periodontology.
+Associate members:Armenian Periodontists Association, Russian Periodontal Association..

-International associate members: Argentinian Society of Periodontology, Australian Society of Periodontology, Brazilian Society of Periodontology, Lebanese Society of Periodontology, Mexican Association of Periodontology, Society of Periodontology Singapore.
+International associate members: Argentinian Society of Periodontology, Australian Society of Periodontology, Brazilian Society of Periodontology, Colombian Association of Periodontology and Osseointegration, Lebanese Society of Periodontology, Malaysian Society of Periodontology, Mexican Association of Periodontology, Moroccan Society of Periodontology and Implantology, Periodontists' Association of Nigeria, Philippine Society of Periodontology, Peruvian Association of Periodontology and Osseointegration, Saudi Society of Periodontology and Implant Dentistry, Society of Periodontology Singapore, Taiwan Academy of Periodontology, Uruguayan Society of Periodontology.

 EuroPerio congress

-The triennial EuroPerio congress is the most important event organised by the EFP and one of the world’s biggest meetings in the field of periodontology (dentistry).
-The most recent edition – EuroPerio9 in Amsterdam (2018) – attracted more than 10,000 attendees from 111 countries and featured 134 scientific presentations.
+The triennial EuroPerio congress is the most important event organised by the EFP and one of the world’s biggest meetings in the field of periodontology.
+The most recent edition – EuroPerio11 in Vienna (2025) – attracted more than 10,000 attendees from 107 countries and featured hundreds of scientific presentations and also included live video transmissions of periodontal surgery.

-Since EuroPerio1 in 1994, a total of nine editions of the EuroPerio congress have been held.
-EuroPerio10 was due to be held in June 2021 but because of the SARS-CoV-2 pandemic was postponed until June 2022.
-Each EuroPerio congress is organised by an organising committee that is selected at a general assembly of the EFP.
-Each organising committee comprises a chair, a scientific chair, and a treasurer as well as other members including representatives of the EFP-affiliated society in the country that hosts the congress.
+Since EuroPerio1 in 1994, a total of 10 editions of the EuroPerio congress have been held.
+EuroPerio10 was due to be held in June 2021 but, because of the SARS-CoV-2 pandemic, was postponed until June 2022.
+Each EuroPerio congress is organised by an organising committee – selected at an EFP general assembly – which comprises a chair, a scientific chair, and a treasurer as well as other members including representatives of the EFP-affiliated society in the country that hosts the congress.
 Since EuroPerio7 in Vienna in 2012, the EFP has used the services of professional conference organiser Mondial Congress & Events to help organise the EuroPerio congresses.

 The full list of EuroPerio congresses, with their chairs and scientific chairs is: